My name is Mikael Vesavuori, and I

 - Presenting about speculative interfaces for students at University of California Santa Cruz

 - Leading the Gothenburg team at Sogeti Innovation Hackathon to a third place, with a service innovation concept for Husqvarna

 - Designing a craft-first beer brand from business to bottle

 - Creating A Drift, an audio-driven performance focusing on sharing experiences, which has been shown worldwide

 - Exhibiting installation-format games as part of a multi-year art exhibition

 - Launching a free, vast repository of documents concerning design, art, and related fields

-Currently I am a Technical Designer at Humblebee.
+Currently I am a Systems Architect at Humblebee, where I began as a Technical Designer.
 Before that, I was a Frontend Developer at Sogeti, and in 2015 I co-founded Being with Niklas Persson, whom I continue to work with.